aVadim483/fast-excel-laravel/README.md

 $sheet->setColWidth('d', 'auto');

 $title = 'This is demo of avadim/fast-excel-laravel';
-// begin area for direct access to cells
+// Begin area for direct access to cells
 $area = $sheet->beginArea();
 $area->setValue('A2:D2', $title)
       ->applyFontSize(14)
       ->applyFontStyleBold()
       ->applyTextCenter();

+// Write headers to area
 $area
     ->setValue('a4:a5', '#')
     ->setValue('b4:b5', 'Number')